Purdue-CS193/homework-0-andrewt1018/index.md

 ## List of my favorite things about CS193
 - The instructors seem cool
 - Pragmatic content and knowledge
-- I get to use my new 512 GB midnight blue M2 Macbook Air (just wanted to flex a bit)
+- I get to do cool stuff on my new 512 GB midnight blue M2 Macbook Air (just wanted to flex a bit)

 ### Markdown